Important

 Personal statement – While there aren’t any posted guidelines, it’s recommended to outline your reasons for applying for dentistry at Otago and what you hope to gain from it/why you want to be a dentist.
 You could also include any relevant volunteer or work experience you feel has impacted this decision.

-Course outlines to prove that you have taken course equivalent to and have achieved a minimum of B in each of the following:
+Provide full course outlines to prove that you have taken the course equivalent and have achieved a minimum of B in each of the following:

 University of Sydney – Doctor of Dental Medicine